 Although the replica cave and the MuséoParc Alésia use technology differently, at the core of both projects is the desire to balance education and historical accuracy with interactivity and entertainment.

-Gamification: creating unique value
+Gamification: creating unique value in cultural industries

 Today, museum curators are increasingly seeing gamification as an appropriate and effective tool to encourage meaningful engagement and critical thinking among visitors.
 In fact, the largest science museum in Europe, Cité des sciences et de l’industrie, launched an AR survival game on site in 2020.